 Alma Mater Springfield, 2001

-In 11 seasons at the helm of the Ohio State men’s lacrosse program, head coach Nick Myers has taken the Buckeyes to places they’ve never been before.
+Since 2009 when he took the reigns of the Ohio State men’s lacrosse program, head coach Nick Myers has taken the Buckeyes to places they’ve never been before.
 And through his tireless efforts – and those of his coaching staff – he also has Ohio State primed for even greater heights moving forward.

 Over his first 12 seasons, Myers has posted a 106-76 ledger overall and a 33-27 conference record.
 Ohio State’s ascension culminated with a trip to the 2017 Final Four and national championship game.
 Myers also has the programs first postseason title on his resume (2013 ECAC Tournament championship), in addition to two Creator’s Trophy titles, a share of a league regular-season title, a spot in the NCAA quarterfinals three times (2013, ’15, ‘17) and to a No. 3 seed in the 2013 and 2017 NCAA Tournaments.
 In 2018, he was voted by his peers as the co-Big Ten Coach of the Year.

 The team’s community service numbers rise each year, with the program volunteering more than 2,500 hours in the community the last six seasons combined.